La Salle Academy (Philippines)

 La Salle Academy is a private Catholic La Sallian basic education institution run by the Philippine District of the Institute of the Brothers of the Christian Schools in Iligan City, Lanao del Norte, Philippines.
 It was founded in 1958.
 It is the first of the third generation of La Salle schools founded by the De La Salle Brothers in the country, namely: La Salle Green Hills in Mandaluyong (1959), Saint Joseph School-La Salle in Bacolod (1960), and De La Salle Lipa in Lipa City (1962).

+The school's curriculum is aligned with the Department of Education's Curriculum Guide, as well as the K–12 Grade 7 Science Curriculum.